Nyx-Developments/WeeTweet/README.md

   as will be easier to deploy from image, I plan on making the provided image multi-arch `amd64` & `arm64`.
 Maybe more!

-## Contributing

-Contributions are always welcome!

-I am always seeking to learn and improve, so if you have ideas, feel free to open a MR!
-## Credit / Donations
-I don't want your money, or mind wither you rebrand my code in your projects if you happen to use it, if it's helped you or you have deployed it.
-All I ask is please just pop a wee star on this repository, and adhere to the below licence.

-It'd mean the world to me 🥰
 ## License

 [GPL-V3.0](https://choosealicense.com/licenses/gpl-3.0/)